 On 11 March 2020, the Director-General of the World Health Organisation had declared the outbreak of COVID-19 as a pandemic.
 Governments around the world are taking several contingency measures to mitigate the resulting global health crisis, including the imposition of lockdowns and curfews to varying degrees.
 The effects of the pandemic have sent shockwaves throughout the world and have severely disrupted global markets, trade, and commerce.

 A shareholder is defined under Section 86(1)(a) of the Companies Act, No. 7 of 2007 ("Companies Act"), as a person whose name is recorded in the share register, as the holder of one or more shares in the relevant company.
 The ownership structure of a company can involve both minority and majority shareholdings.
-A minority interest is said to be existing where an entity/individual holds less than 50% of the voting rights in the company and a majority shareholding is created where 50% or more of s
+A minority interest is said to be existing where an entity/individual holds less than 50% of the voting rights in the company and a majority shareholding is created where 50% or more of such voting rights are held by an entity / individual.

 The selection of an appropriate procurement method is essential for successful project development.
 The most suitable method can lead to increased certainty regarding time and costs and ensure that the completed works are fit for intended use.
 Construction in the Sri Lankan private sector primarily involves two popular methods of procurement, namely traditional construction contracts (or design bid build) and design & build contracts.